padolsey/xmllm/docs/providers.md

 | `payloader` | function | No | Custom payload transformer |
 | `aliases` | string[] | No | Alternative provider names |

-\* At least one speed category (superfast/fast/good) must be defined.

 ### Environment Variables

 The provider will look for an API key in the following environment variable: